Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 ### General Idea

-We used our knowledge about [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory) to create the recommandation algorithm.
+We used our knowledge about [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory) to create the recommendation algorithm.
 This logic will allow us to create ties between every movies.
 The "strength" of ties will be based on weight associated to the edges to use Graph Theory vocabulary.
 Using user reviews, we modify this weight in order to make the movies more or less distant.
 With $k$ given movies, the algorithm will recommand the $n$ closest movies based on the weights between the $k$ movies to all other movies.

 ### Dataset Presentation